tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 2. *Where's Miracle?*

-   Miracle's been off-and-on for the past few years due to health issues and Ghost has been consistently playing carry for Nigma since February.
+   Miracle's been off-and-on for the past few years due to health issues and Ghost has been playing carry for Nigma since February.

    Some would argue they're at TI *because* Miracle's not on the team.
 Others will tell you to shut your whore mouth and not dare speak ill of the GOAT.